 Conclusion

-In this tutorial, we were able to build a simple Nest.js application, set up a Heroku app, and automate the deployment of our Nest.js application to Heroku.
+In this tutorial, you were able to build a simple Nest.js application, set up a Heroku app, and automate the deployment of our Nest.js application to Heroku.
 The complete source code for this project can be found here on GitHub.

 Oluyemi is a tech enthusiast with a background in Telecommunication Engineering.
 With a keen interest in solving day-to-day problems encountered by users, he ventured into programming and has since directed his problem solving skills at building software for both web and mobile.
 A full stack software engineer with a passion for sharing knowledge, Oluyemi has published a good number of technical articles and blog posts on several blogs around the world.
 Being tech savvy, his hobbies include trying out new programming languages and frameworks.